 Full-time tuition is assessed in Years 1 and 2, reduced tuition (50% of full rate) is assessed in Year 3, and an advanced doctoral fee (10% of full rate) is assessed each semester until completion of the degree.
-Ed.D. students paying the Advanced Doctoral Fee (\$2,341) each semester are entitled to all the privileges of registered HGSE students.
+Ed.D. students paying the Advanced Doctoral Fee (\$2,595) each semester are entitled to all the privileges of registered HGSE students.

 Additional courses may be taken at no additional cost.
-Tuition covers courses that enable a student to qualify for the Ed.D. or one Ed.M. in-passing degree.
+Tuition covers courses that enable a student to qualify for the Ed.D. degree.

-SECTION 6B: TUITION REQUIREMENTS FOR ED.L.D.
+\\SECTION 6B: TUITION REQUIREMENTS FOR Ed.L.D.\\